-- 8.5.3 Vertical Openings.
+- (3) Based on the estimated burning rate, appraise the flashover potential.
+Use Figure 8.5.2.2.1.1. - (4) If flashover is shown as a potential, use Figure 8.5.2.2.1.2 to appraise severity, classify the space as a hazardous area, and assign charges, as appropriate. - 8.5.3 Vertical Openings.
 These values apply to vertical openings and penetrations including exit stairways, ramps, and any other vertical exits, pipe shafts, ventilation shafts, duct penetrations, and laundry and incinerator chutes.
 The charge for vertical openings is based on the fire resistance of the enclosure, if provided.
-Where the protection of vertical openings (other than exits) meets the requirements of 38.3.1 and 39.3.1 (NFPA 101), the parameter is assessed on the basis of "Enclosed, >1 hr" for new buildings >75 ft in height, and "Enclosed, 30 min to 1 hr" for all other buildings. - 8.5.3.1 A vertical opening or penetration is classified as open if it has any of the following characteristics: - (1) Unenclosed - (2) Enclosed but has doorways (or similar portals) that are without doors - (3) Enclosed but has unprotected openings other than doorways - (4) Enclosed with cloth, paper, or similar materials without any sustained firestopping capabilities - 8.5.3.2 The credit for vertical opening protection varies depending on the number of stories connected by the vertical opening and the degree of enclosure.
+Where the protection of vertical openings (other than exits) meets the requirements of 38.3.1 and 39.3.1 (NFPA 101), the parameter is assessed on the basis of "Enclosed, >1 hr" for new buildings >75 ft in height, and "Enclosed, 30 min to 1 hr" for all other buildings. - 8.5.3.1 A vertical opening or penetration is classified as open if it has any of the following characteristics: - (1) Unenclosed - (2) Enclosed but has doorways (or similar portals) that are without doors - Enclosed but has unprotected openings other than doorways - (4) Enclosed with cloth, paper, or similar materials without any sustained firestopping capabilities - 8.5.3.2 The credit for vertical opening protection varies depending on the number of stories connected by the vertical opening and the degree of enclosure.